TheXardas/lint-changed/README.md

 The only difference - is that this package also lints files, that were modified, but not yet added to commit.
 Which is realized by using changed-git-files, instead of staged-git-files package.

-This makes it useful when you want to lint your files before event.
+This makes it useful when you want to lint your files before even trying to commit.